Undecidability of the spectral gap in rotationally symmetric Hamiltonians: Encoding the Halting problem in a 1D reflection symmetric Hamiltonian

 With these two properties, the fact that we also have a standard form Hamiltonian, and the fact that unitarity of the $U_t$ are guaranteed, we can use the Clairvoyance Lemma 43 in \cite{CPW22} to see that there is only a unique ground state per set of rules (the computational history state of that orientation) with ground state energy 0.
 The rest follows from Theorem 32 in \cite{CPW22}. \end{proof}

-This Hamiltonian has a ground state energy of zero, in both Halting and non Halting instances.
-However, for obtaining the desired energy results, we will introduce an energy penalty in the Halting case.
+We denote the Hamiltonian constructed in Theorem \ref{th:qtm_hamiltonian} by $H_{q_0}$.
+The subscript $q$ is commonly used in the literature just to indicate that the Hamiltonian encodes a computational behavior: this does not mean that $q$ is any specific state.
+We use $H_{q_0}$ to further imply that this is still not the final step in the 1-dimensional construction.
+The reason is simple: $H_{q_0}$ has a ground state energy of zero, in both Halting and non Halting instances.
+In order to achieve a different behavior between instances, we will introduce an energy penalty in the Halting case.
 In the following sections, the computational Hamiltonian considered is $H_q$, with local interaction

 Let $\ket{\psi} = \frac{1}{\sqrt{T}}\sum_{t=1}^T\ket{\phi_t}\ket{\psi_t}$ be the normalized computational history state for the QTM, where, by Theorem \ref{th:qtm_hamiltonian}, is a 0-energy state of $H_{q_0}(L)$, and encodes $T=\Omega(\abs{\Sigma\times Q}^L)$ steps.
 At most two states $\ket{\psi_t}$ can have support on $\ket{\top}$, so due to the exponential dependency on $L$ of the number of time steps encoded, the energy of $H_q(L)$ is positive but bounded by a constant exponentially small on $L$, as